Lxkasmehl/ActionBoardConfigurator/README.md

 # WebAppConfigurator

-A modern enterprise data visualization and UI builder platform that combines powerful data querying capabilities with an intuitive drag-and-drop interface.
-Features include interactive flow diagrams for data relationships, advanced filtering, real-time JSON results, and a component-based UI builder.
+A modern enterprise data visualization and UI builder platform developed for Pentos AG.
+This application serves as a powerful interface for SAP SuccessFactors data, enabling users to create custom data queries and build tailored user interfaces for their specific business needs.
+The platform combines powerful data querying capabilities with an intuitive drag-and-drop interface, making it easy to work with complex SAP SuccessFactors data structures.

 ## 📋 About the Project

-The WebAppConfigurator is an advanced web application designed to visually represent and analyze enterprise data and their relationships.
+The WebAppConfigurator is an advanced web application designed to visually represent and analyze SAP SuccessFactors data and their relationships.
+It provides a user-friendly way to interact with SuccessFactors APIs and build custom interfaces for data visualization and manipulation.
 The application consists of two main features:

 ### Data Picker

-- **Interactive Flow Diagrams**: Create and connect entity sections to build complex data queries
+- **Interactive Flow Diagrams**: Create and connect entity sections to build complex SAP SuccessFactors data queries
-- **Dynamic Entity Selection**: Choose from a predefined set of enterprise entities (User, Employee, Job, etc.)
+- **Dynamic Entity Selection**: Choose from a comprehensive set of SuccessFactors entities (User, Employee, Job, Position, etc.)
-- **Property Selection**: Select specific properties to display for each entity
+- **Property Selection**: Select specific properties to display for each entity, with full support for SuccessFactors metadata
-- **Advanced Filtering**: Create complex filters with multiple conditions and logical operators
+- **Advanced Filtering**: Create complex filters with multiple conditions and logical operators, matching SuccessFactors OData query capabilities
-- **Real-time Results**: View query results in a formatted JSON viewer
+- **Real-time Results**: View query results in a formatted JSON viewer with direct SuccessFactors API integration
-- **Drag & Drop Interface**: Intuitive interface for building entity relationships
+- **Drag & Drop Interface**: Intuitive interface for building entity relationships and data flows

 ### UI Builder

-- **Component Library**: Pre-built set of UI components (Headings, Paragraphs, Buttons, Cards, Images, Forms)
+- **Component Library**: Pre-built set of UI components optimized for SuccessFactors data display
 - **Drag & Drop Interface**: Build user interfaces by dragging and dropping components
 - **Live Preview**: Real-time preview of your UI as you build
-- **Component Customization**: Customize component properties and styling
+- **Component Customization**: Customize component properties and styling to match your SuccessFactors instance
 - **Responsive Design**: Components adapt to different screen sizes
+- **SuccessFactors Integration**: Direct integration with SuccessFactors APIs for real-time data display

 ## 🚀 Features